 - Fault tolerance – You need your data to be available despite node failures and geographic region outages.

-And if you’re thinking ahead, you know you also need to run analytics in real-time, meaning your ideal database should provide:
+you’re thinking ahead, you know you also need to run analytics in real-time, meaning your ideal database should provide:

 - Multiversion concurrency control (MVCC) – MVCC ensures analytic queries and writes don’t interfere with each other.
 The analytic query reads a snapshot of the world as it came in, and the write queries can then write newer versions.
 The older versions are garbage that gets collected when it’s no longer needed.

 - Massively parallel processing (MPP) – If you want performance that can scale, you need a database that can use multiple nodes and multiple cores on each node, in parallel, to accelerate your analytic queries.